MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/plan-design/deployment-roadmap.md

 ### Step 5: Configure your Azure Information Protection policy, applications, and services for Rights Management data protection

-1. Add protection to your Azure Information Protection policy
+1. Update your Azure Information Protection policy to apply data protection

     Modify your Azure Information Protection policy so that one or more labels apply Rights Management protection.
 For more information, see [How to configure a label to apply Rights Management protection](../deploy-use/configure-policy-protection.md).